lpan/lpan.github.io/_posts/2017-08-19-what-i-learnt-from-viw.md

 As a modern JavaScript developer, I have worked on numerous single page applications with various technology stacks.
 I know enough of those technologies to be productive.
-I learnt the best practice and knew when to apply them.
+I learned the best practices and learned when to apply them.
 I tried to stay on the cutting-edge and adopt new programming patterns early.
 However, I was never confident to say that I understand `[insert state mangement library name here]`.
 I know how to use them but I did not know why to use them.
 Until I started to work on `viw`.

-For those of you who has never heard of `viw`, make sure to check it out, [github.com/lpan/viw](https://github.com/lpan/viw).
+For those of you who have never heard of `viw`, make sure to check it out, [github.com/lpan/viw](https://github.com/lpan/viw).
 It is a VI-like, terminal-based text editor written in C. I implemented `Undo & Redo` with an event-sourcing inspired algorithm and I applied the data-driven programming